willemave/willemsavenue/blog/_posts/2017-10-10-tedx-sf-notes-and-thoughts.md

 layout: post
 ---

+# 2017 TedX

-It was a great gift to given to me by my mother-in-law and wife.
-The opportunity to step outside of the day-to-day tech mind space was quite enthralling.
+My mother-in-law and wife gave me a great gift, tickets to this years TEDx SF.
+What follows are some notes and thoughts on the conference.
+The opportunity to step outside of the day-to-day tech mind space and explore various topics with thought leaders was enthralling.
 The frontier of what is possible due to ever cheaper technology, scalable distributed learning, and the passion for making a better side in the future is truly inspiring.

 **Quentin Hardy**
 Fear and compassion drives social progress?
 Where is the fear today about what is next?

 ## Precision

 **Atul Butte**
 Quantified Self: Learning is precise, doesn’t matter if data roughly inaccurate.
 Feedback cycles between devices collecting and analysis / interpretation, does this have to be a human?
 Probably.
 De-identification.
 Data visualization of people moving between sickness states, then identify percentage of likely hold.
-Idea: ResistBot style ‘get my medical records’ forward to another service?
+_Idea_: ResistBot style ‘get my medical records’ and forward to another service?

 **Andrew Hessel**
 We can program cells today (Autodesk is doing this?)
 Synthetic yeast project.
 Human Genome 2?
 Mainly focused around synthetic biology, scientists weren’t sharing.
 GP-write